 The Ottomans provided great contributions towards the fields of psychiatry and neurology.
 Their thoughts and writings delve into many depths and are worthy of recognition by those in the medical sphere.

-This article was first published in the Turkish review History of Medicine Studies (ed.
+Note of the Editor: This article was first published in the Turkish review History of Medicine Studies (ed.
 Hasan Âli Göksoy, Hüsrev Hatemi, Nil Sari), Istanbul 1986, No. 1, pp. 105-112.
 We are grateful to Nil Sari, author of the article, for allowing its publication.
+First time published on Muslim Heritage was 12th July, 2005 (Archived).

 Here we are going to present the classification of mental and neurological diseases found in Turkish medical manuscripts between the fifteenth and eighteenth centuries.
 Although there are some variations in detail among different manuscripts, I do not intend to go into the description of these details, nor am I going to compare them, for the general overview is the same.
 Therefore I am going to give the classification of Mukbilzâde (Zahîre-i Muradiye, 1437), whose writing on mental illness is one of the best.
 Also, I am going to give briefly the descriptions and symptoms of the diseases, so that it will be easier to understand the classic classification of mental diseases found in Ottoman medical manuscripts.